kiawnna/pulumi_ec2_stack/Readme.md

-# Secure EC2 App stack with autoscaling and loadblanacing via Pulumi Platform
+# Secure EC2 App stack with autoscaling and load-balancing via Pulumi Platform

-This project will create a new app from a an AWS AMI set up on EC2 instances.
+This project will create a new app from an AWS AMI set up on EC2 instances.
 The app created will be automatically load-balanced and auto-scaled.
-All underlying infrastructure, including a vpc, subnets, security groups, ECS clusters, load-balancers, autosclaing group for your EC2 instances, listeners, listerner rules and target groups, will be automatically provisioned for you when you deploy.
+All underlying infrastructure, including a vpc, subnets, security groups, ECS clusters, load-balancers, autosclaing group for your EC2 instances, listeners, listener rules and target groups, will be automatically provisioned for you when you deploy.
 The autoscaling policy in place is set up as a percentage of CPU Utilization.

-This project runs on Pulumi, a free opensource cloudformation platform similar to Terraform, Ansible, and the AWS-CDK.
+This project runs on Pulumi, a free open-source CloudFormation platform similar to Terraform, Ansible, and the AWS-CDK.
 We chose Pulumi because it is cloud agnostic, more intuitive than Terraform and Ansible, and takes fewer lines of code to create complex infrastructure than other platforms.